Pick a language to speakRight Arrow

 4. Watch Cooking Videos

-If you’re feeling comfortable enough to raise the stakes even further, try watching a foreign-language cooking video.
+If you’re feeling comfortable enough to raise the stakes even further, try watching a cooking video in another language.
 This might actually be easier than struggling through a written recipe with no visual aids to show you how it’s done, but the added challenge is that you’ll have to flex your listening skills to comprehend the language as it’s actually spoken, as well as decipher some of the casual banter that inevitably comes with the territory.

 5. Plan A Dinner Party